-The Animal Gospels
+Praise for The Animal Gospels

 BRIAN BARKER’S ELEGANT EAR, schooled in the cadences of southern speech, is tuned to an intensely physical musicality.
-But of course euphony alone isn’t poetry; Barker bring his song to bear on difficulty, the desire to capture what can be held of happiness.
-Until, in the stunning final poem, “Monkey Gospel Floating Out to Sea,” his work pushes into bold new territory, his splendid rhythms both broken and fiercely alive, inescapable, rescuing fragments of a life into music.”
+But of course euphony alone isn’t poetry; Barker brings his song to bear on difficulty, the desire to capture what can be held of happiness.
+Until, in the stunning final poem, “Monkey Gospel Floating Out to Sea,” his work pushes into bold new territory, his splendid rhythms both broken and fiercely alive, inescapable, rescuing fragments of a life into music.

 —Mark Doty